 Conrad Suites Club Lounge

 The Conrad Suites Club Lounge is located right above RIN and consists of both an indoor and outdoor area.
 In the evening, drinks and appetizers are served in the lounge.
 Breakfast and afternoon tea are served at RIN.
 The lounge is open throughout the day and serves mostly as a place to hang out.
-It’s also where Conrad Suites guests are checked in and where you can pick up extra keys if you’re prone to losing them like I am.
+Its also where Conrad Suites guests get checked in.

 Kids under 12 are not allowed in the club lounge, but the hotel offers a separate lounge for families at East during designated hours.
 I thought East was actually nicer than the Conrad Suites Lounge.
 It has high ceilings, an open layout, and a balcony overlooking the pool and ocean.
 I definitely don’t think families with kids will mind being relegated to East for their afternoon tea and evening cocktails.
 For families with kids, breakfast is served at Suku, which is also located in the main section of the resort.